LISTENING OUT AND NOWNESS

 Possibly in ancient times, humans and animals only needed to listen.
 Nowadays with the constant humm of traffic, it is necessary to listen out.

 Do a little yoga with your hearing, stretch it, listen out.
-Listening out is full of suprises.
+Listening out is full of surprise.
 Listen in all directions, near and far away, high and low.
-I imagine how early man might listen out for distant wild boar or herds of oxen or buffalo, and nearby tigers or snakes.
-In this present reality, i often listen out for distant dogs and children, at night, for hedgehogs and owls.
-I don't often hear them, that's irrelevant, listening out for them is the vital part.
+Imagine how early man might listen out for distant wild boar or herds of oxen or buffalo, and nearby tigers or snakes.
+In this present reality, listen out for distant dogs, children and pigeons, at night, for hedgehogs and owls.
+You won't often hear them, that's irrelevant, listening out for them is the vital part.